 "You're sure?"

 Xander stood up.
 "Who cares why she wants to go."
-He looked over at Buffy, gave her a sheepish smile.
+He looked over at Buffy and gave her a sheepish smile.
 "Sorry, Buff.
 But let's focus on what matters.
 Willow's at least as powerful as that overgrown cheerleader was, right?
 With Tara and her source, that's three against one."

-"We can do it," Tara agreed.
+"We can do it," Tara said.
 She turned to Willow.
 "We should go now."

 "Anya, why does an ex-demon want to get married in a church?"
 Xander rolled his eyes.
 "Poor Spike can't come in if you do that."
 He didn't sound very broken up at the thought.